DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/report-parameters-with-predefined-static-values.md

     ![Specify Static Values](../../../../images/eurd-web-parameter-specify-static-values.png)

 3. Specify a list of values.
-Each value should have a description that is displayed in the **Parameters Panel**.
+Each value should have a description that is displayed in the **Parameters** panel.